desultory/config/readme.md

 `shell` : The default shell for the user, defaults to `/bin/bash`

-`se_uset` : If selinux is enabled, sets the seuser value for this user and relables their home dir
+`se_user` : If selinux is enabled, sets the seuser value for this user and relables their home dir

 ### GRUB